OSGeo/PROJ/docs/source/usage/transformation.rst

 The pipeline driver, makes this kind of chained transformations possible.
-The implementation is compact, consisting of just one pseudo-projection, called ``pipeline``, which takes as its arguments strings of elementary projections (note: "projection" is the, slightly misleading, PROJ.4 term used for any kind of transformation).
+The implementation is compact, consisting of just one pseudo-projection, called ``pipeline``, which takes as its arguments strings of elementary projections (note: "projection" is the, slightly misleading, PROJ term used for any kind of transformation).
 The pipeline pseudo projection is supplemented by a number of elementary transformations, all in all providing a framework for building high accuracy